vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 **You should minimize the code that works with private (ECDSA, RSA, etc.) or secret (HMAC, AES, etc.) keys.** Importantly, you should always **clear the memory** after you use these keys.
 That includes key data and key objects.

-Leaving parts of private or secret keys lying around in memory is not a security issue on its own because there is no easy way to extract the content of RAM on the chip.
+Leaving parts of private or secret keys lying around in memory is not a security issue on its own because there is no easy way to extract the RAM content on the chip.
 If a key is left in RAM by an app, another app will not be able to access it.

-However, if the key has not been properly erased, a security issue could lead to the leak of this key, even if it is not used anymore.
+However, if the key has not properly been erased, a security issue could lead to the leak of this key, even if it is not used anymore.
 An attacker able to read arbitrary memory from the app, or execute arbitrary code, will be able to read the content of the stack segment, hence the parts of the key which have not been erased.

 Here is an exemple of a common and **wrong way** of doing this: